This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 Tell Your Day Where To Go

 Planning does not stop there.
 It goes down to the very lowest level down the hour.

 Every evening make a to-do list for the following day.
-If you are a business owner then do this at the end of your work time for the following day or block of work hours.
+If you are a business owner then do this at the end of your work time for the following day.
+Read more about planning ahead here.

-Life might seem out of control and far from manageable but if we plan with intention do the best we can.
-That is a life well-lived.
+Life might seem out of control and far from manageable but if you plan with intention and do the best you can.
+You will feel in control of the chaos